-Welcome to 2nd International Women's Health Conference be held during October 14-15, 2021 in London.
+Welcome to 2nd International Women's Health Conference being held on

 London, being the capital city of England and the United Kingdom, it is the most populous region, urban zone and metropolitan area in the United Kingdom.
 Standing on the River Thames, London has been a major settlement for two millennia, its history going back to its founding by the Romans, who named it Londinium.
 During history, London used to have different names including Londonium, Ludenwic, Ludenberg.
 The most accepted version is that the name for London has derived from the old Celtic word “Londinous” which means to be bold.

 Evidence reveals London was for hundreds of years the epicenter of foreign trade.
 Under the British Empire, it established its position as a leading city in international commerce.
 That is why London has a lot of historical experience in foreign trade.
 Today it continues to be a highly active global trade player.
 London is a city that encompasses innovation, new technology, and science.
 This allows it to adapt to the ever-changing environment in international trade.